tofilagman/Dapper.SqlBuilder/readme.md

 Repack
 ==========
-This lib was repack and use for Dapper.Contrib to work for [MsSQL, MySql] SQL Syntax and was taken from https://github.com/dotnetbrightener/LinQ-To-Sql-Builder
+This lib was repack and use to replace Dapper.Contrib to work for [MsSQL, MySql] SQL Syntax and was taken from https://github.com/dotnetbrightener/LinQ-To-Sql-Builder

 .NET versions supported
 ===